 - In Final Fantasy X, the giant monster Sin always returns to wreak destruction on the planet Spira a few years after it's 'destroyed'.
 But in this case, the people of the world know of it (a giant killer space whale is sorta hard to miss, after all), and its cycle of rebirth is well known.
 What they don't know is that the very act of 'killing' it is what causes it to be reborn, as whichever Final Aeon is used becomes Sin in its place.

-- Dracula naturally returns every 100 years, As Long as There Is Evil in the hearts of man.
-This assumes no one tries to resurrect him in an evil ritual, or there isn't a massive surge of evil at the time.
+- Dracula of Castlevania naturally returns every 100 years, As Long as There Is Evil in the hearts of man.
+This assumes no one tries to resurrect him in an evil ritual, or there isn't a massive surge of evil at the time (and someone to do the proper actions for the deed).

 - The Reapers from Mass Effect return roughly every 50,000 years or so to wipe out all advanced life in the galaxy before returning to dark space as they have for at least 37 million years.
 Nobody puts two and two together because they go out of their way to make sure no definitive proof of their existence is left after their centuries-long genocides.
 Luckily for the galaxy, the last guys to get the treatment left a little something special for the future civilizations...